Kid’s Ministry Top 6 Back To School Ideas

 How does your Kid’s Ministry respond to families at this time of year as kids go back to school?
-This time of year provides a great opportunity for ministry to kids and families.
-Just as churches recognize Easter and Christmas as a time to reach unchurched families, back to school is another of those times that people are making significant changes in their lives and schedules.
+This time of year provides a great annual opportunity for ministry to kids and their families.
+Just as churches recognize Easter and Christmas as a time to reach unchurched families and their children, the back to school season is another of those times when people are making significant changes in their lives and schedules.
 Transition can often open doors of opportunity for churches.
 Here are six back to school ideas where churches have found some success in reaching and ministering to families during the back to school season.

-- Make sure your curriculum plans are in place.
 New teachers need to understand how the curriculum works.
 Even preschoolers have new starts for their weekday or Mother’s Day Out program at this time of year.
 God’s Unfolding Story for Older Preschoolers is a great resource for your preschool ministry to use on Sunday or Wednesday night.
-It is incredibly inexpensive for a great series through the Old Testament one year and through the New Testament the next.
-Take a look here….
+It is completely free and is a great series for going through the Old Testament in one year and through the New Testament the next.
+Take a look here…

 Long Hollow Baptist Church